-The coronavirus (COVID-19) pandemic has had an unprecedented impact on healthcare systems, including acute cardiology services (RASHID et al. 2020). directly leads COVID-19 to cardiac complications in patients with underlying heart disease or cardiac risk factors.
+The coronavirus (COVID-19) pandemic has had an unprecedented impact on healthcare systems, including acute cardiology services (RASHID et al. 2020).
+COVID-19 directly leads to cardiac complications in patients with underlying heart disease or cardiac risk factors.
 COVID-19 indirectly impacts patients through the necessary shift in healthcare resource allocation and the need for social distancing.
-A reduction in health-seeking behavior, reduced attendances for cardiac emergencies, and a reduction in traditional chronic care will have implications that go beyond the infectious scope of the virus.
-Therefore, cardiovascular care during the pandemic must remain a priority to mitigate significant morbidity and mortality from both the direct and indirect effects of COVID-19 (PONTONE et al. 2020).
-As future waves of the coronavirus are anticipated, it is prescient to review its impact on cardiovascular care delivery, in particular the treatment of acute coronary syndromes (ACS).
+A reduction in health-seeking behavior, a reduction in calls for cardiac emergencies, and a reduction in traditional chronic care will have implications that go beyond the infectious reach of the virus.
+Therefore, cardiovascular care during the pandemic must remain a priority to mitigate the significant morbidity and mortality from both the direct and indirect effects of COVID-19 (PONTONE et al. 2020).
+As future waves of the coronavirus are anticipated, it is prescient to review its impact on the delivery of cardiovascular care, in particular the treatment of acute coronary syndromes (ACS).